skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 Furthermore, the `#byDefault` option allows you resolving assocations anytime.
 If you don't always need some association, miss the `#byDefault` and just use `#joins` method such as `Team.joins(Team.members).findById(123)` on demand.

 On the other hand, it's impossible to resolve all the nested attributes' relationships by single join query.
-If you need to resolve nested relationships, you can retrieve them with eagar loading by using `#includes` method.
+If you need to resolve nested relationships, you can retrieve them with eager loading by using `#includes` method.

 <hr/>
 #### The Best way to learn